 Forms and Checklists: Outlines for Construction Phase Commissioning Forms and Checklists have been prepared.

-Systems Basis of Design: The Commissioning Authority has verified the Systems Basis of Design Document for compliance with the Owner’s Project Requirements and incorporated changes approved by the Project Manager.
+Systems Basis of Design: The Commissioning Authority has verified the Systems Basis of Design Document for compliance with the DFMS Project Management’s Project Requirements and incorporated changes approved by the Project Manager.

-Notification: Commissioning Team members have been informed of decisions that alter the Owner’s Project Requirements.
+Notification: Commissioning Team members have been informed of decisions that alter the DFMA Project Management’s Project Requirements.

-Design Schedule: The Architect-Engineer changes to the Design Schedule have been incorporated into the Owner’s Project Requirements.
+Design Schedule: The Architect-Engineer changes to the Design Schedule have been incorporated into the DFMS Project Management’s Project Requirements.

 Process Changes: The Commissioning Process activities have been altered as required by the revised schedule.